MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/add-server.md

 ### Hardware requirements

-When adding a node, the system validates the hardware of the new, incoming node and ensures that the node meets the hardware requirements before it's added to the instance.
+When adding a node, the system validates the hardware of the new, incoming node and ensures that the node meets the hardware requirements before it's added to the system.

 [!INCLUDE [hci-hardware-requirements-add-repair-server](../../hci/includes/hci-hardware-requirements-add-repair-server.md)]